mbblp/minetest-texturepack-nature-test/README.md

 # How to use
 click download zip and extract it too your texturepacks folder in minetest.
 You will found this folder in ~/.minetest/ or in your installation directory.
 An other option to install it, wich only works for unix like systems is shown later.
-This instructions are for Debian gnu / Linux and ubuntu: tipp "apt-get install git" with root previlegs.
+This instructions are for Debian GNU / Linux and ubuntu: run "apt-get install git" with root previlegs.
-Then "cd ~/.minetest/texturepacks/" and "git  clone https://github.com/mbblp/minetest-texturepack-nature-test".
+Then "cd ~/.minetest/textures" and "git  clone https://github.com/mbblp/minetest-texturepack-nature-test".